Azure-Samples/serverless-chat-langchainjs/docs/enhance-security.md

 # Enhance security

-When deploying the sample in a production environment, you may want to enforce tighter security restrictions to protect your data and resources.
+To achieve enterprise grade security we've ensured you can leverage the features below through an opt-in flag:

-One recommendation is to deploy the sample in a [virtual network](https://learn.microsoft.com/azure/virtual-network/virtual-networks-overview) to restrict access to the resources, including the Azure Functions API and the Azure Storage where the documents are stored.
-In addition, disabling all local authentication methods (ie API keys) and relying on [Azure Entra managed identity](https://learn.microsoft.com/entra/identity/managed-identities-azure-resources/overview) and [RBAC for access control](https://learn.microsoft.com/azure/role-based-access-control/overview) is another way to enhance security.
+- **Deploy in a [virtual network](https://learn.microsoft.com/azure/virtual-network/virtual-networks-overview)**, to restrict access to the resources including the Azure Functions API and the Azure Storage where the documents are stored.

+- **Leverage [Azure Entra managed identity](https://learn.microsoft.com/entra/identity/managed-identities-azure-resources/overview)** to disable all local authentication methods (ie API keys) and rely [Role-based Access Control (RBAC)](https://learn.microsoft.com/azure/role-based-access-control/overview).

 You can enable these features when deploying this sample by following these steps: